DevOps-and-Cloud-based-Software/assignment-1/README.md

 ```

-Note that in this output 'service/service' is mapped to 30726.
-In your case it may be a different number.
+Note that in this output, 'service/service' is mapped to 30726.
+In your case, it may be a different number.

 Now your service should be available on http://IP:NODE_PORT/